March 2, 2015

 “Would he not usually?”

-Alexei looked surprised, then realization dawned on him.
+Alexei looked surprised and then realization dawned on him.
 “Ah, yes, he would.
 That’s why he took so long to come out here, because he was transforming into his human form.
 The laws proclaim that he is not allowed to be in his natural state while a human is nearby unless explicitly given permission,” Alexei explained.
 “I thought you would appreciate a demonstration of how the students are taught, since you are so inclined to stay and observe.”
 After a few seconds of blinking up at the King, Valon’s face lit up, brighter than it had the entire day.

 “Thank you, thank you, thank you!”
 Valon cried out, launching himself at the dragon in human form, pressing a quick kiss to his lips.
 Alexei chuckled as Valon lowered himself down, just as Ahuiliztli came out with a gaggle of children trailing behind him.
 He smiled hesitantly at the King and the Nasusara, then continued guiding the children along.
 Some of the children waved and smiled wide, others stared bashfully at their feet.
 Only a couple girls were huddled together amongst the group of at least twenty kids.